 Because the Medicare benefit is exhausted;

-For denial of Medicare admission;
+For denial of Medicare admission to a skilled nursing facility or comprehensive outpatient rehabilitation facility or denial of coverage of Medicare home health services;

 For denial of non-Medicare covered services; or

-Due to a reduction or termination of a Medicare service that does not conclude the skilled Medicare stay.
+Due to a reduction or termination of a Medicare-covered service that does not conclude the skilled Medicare stay.

 In these cases, the plan must issue the CMS form 10003 – Notice of Denial of Medical Coverage (NDMC).

 The DENC is a standardized notice.
-Plans may not deviate from the wording or content of the form except where indicated.
-Please note that the OMB control number must be displayed on the notice.
+Plans may not deviate from the wording or content of the form except where authorized to do so.
+Please note that the OMB control number must be displayed in the upper right of the notice.
 Notice entries may be typed or handwritten.
 Handwritten entries must be at least as large as 12-point type and legible.

 Heading

-Insert logo here: The name, address and telephone number of the plan must appear above the title of the form.
+Insert contact information here: The name, address and telephone number of the plan or the provider that actually delivers the notice must appear above the title of the form.
 The entity’s registered logo is not required, but may be used.

-Date: Fill-in the date the notice is generated by the plan.
+Date: Fill in the date the notice is generated by the plan.

-Patient Name: Fill-in the enrollee’s full name
+Patient Name: Fill in the enrollee’s first and last name.

-Member number: Fill-in the enrollee’s medical record or identification number.
-Note that the enrollee’s HIC number may not be used.
+Member number: Fill in the enrollee’s medical record or identification number.
+Note that the enrollee’s HIC number must not be used.

 {Insert type} – Insert the kind of service being terminated, i.e., skilled nursing, home health, or comprehensive outpatient rehabilitation services.

-Bullet # 1 The facts used to make this decision: Fill-in the patient-specific information that describes the current functioning and progress of the enrollee with respect to the services being provided.
+Bullet # 1 The facts used to make this decision: Fill in the patient specific information that describes the current functioning and progress of the enrollee with respect to the services being provided.
 Use full sentences, in plain English.

-Bullet # 2 The detailed explanation of why your services are no longer covered under your plan: Fill-in the detailed and specific reasons why services are either no longer reasonable or necessary for the enrollee or are no longer covered according to the Medicare guidelines.
+Bullet # 2 The detailed explanation of why your services are no longer covered under your plan: Fill in the detailed and specific reasons why services are either no longer reasonable or necessary for the enrollee or are no longer covered according to the Medicare guidelines.
 Describe how the enrollee does not meet these guidelines.

-Bullet # 3 The plan policy, provision, or rationale used in the decision: Fill-in the reasons services are either no longer reasonable or necessary for the enrollee or are no longer covered according to the plan’s policy guidelines.
+Bullet # 3 The plan policy, provision, or rationale used in the decision: Fill in the reasons services are either no longer reasonable or necessary for the enrollee or are no longer covered according to the plan’s policy guidelines.
 Describe how the enrollee does not meet these guidelines.
-If the plan relied exclusively on Medicare coverage guidelines, indicate here.
+If the plan relied exclusively on Medicare coverage guidelines, please indicate so here.

 If you would like a copy of the policy: If the plan has not provided the Medicare guidelines or policy used to decide the termination date, inform the enrollee how and where to obtain the policy.
 The plan should provide a telephone number for enrollees to get a copy of the relevant documents sent to the QIO.
 If a provider has been delegated to supply this information, the provider’s contact number should be included.

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
-The valid OMB control number for this information collection is 0938-0910.
-The time required to complete this information collection is estimated to average 1.25 hours or 75 minutes per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
-If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.
+The valid OMB control number for this information collection is 0938–0910.
+The time required to complete this information collection is estimated to average 1.25 hours per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
+If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attention: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.